joelmoniz/DepthNets/depthnet-pytorch/README.md

 </p>

-We train DepthNet on unpaired faces belonging to different identities and compare with other models that estimate depth.
-We use the 3DFAW dataset that contains 66 3D keypoints to facilitate comparing with ground truth (GT) depth.
-It provides 13,671 train and 4,500 valid images.
-We extract from the valid set, 75 frontal, left and right looking faces yielding a total of 225 test images, which provides a total of 50,400 source and target pairs.
-We train the psuedoinverse DepthNet model that relies on only keypoints.
+We use the 3DFAW dataset which contains 66 3D keypoints to train DepthNet models.
+We train on 13,671 images and validate on 4,500  images.
+We extract from the valid set 75 frontal, left, and right looking faces yielding a total of 225 test images, which provides a total of 50,400 source and target pairs.
+The DepthNet variants provided here rely on only the keypoints (not the images).

 Concretely, this is the loss function we wish to minimize: